 McHugh explained that every morning three or four students would get to class 20 minutes before it started and make the coffee that was going to be served that day.
 When the rest of the students would arrive for class, they’d fix their coffee however they liked it, and then class would officially begin.
 McHugh commented that this was a fantastic aspect for a freshman class.

 At the end of the semester, the class became incredibly involved in their own Wittenberg community through opening a coffee shop on campus during their normal class time.
-Named t Coffee House Project, students different committees to get the business set up.
-The class donated their proceeds from the project.
+Named the Coffee House Project, students were in charge of different committees to get the business set up.
+The class donated all of their proceeds from the project.

 In addition to serving coffee at the various stations set up around campus, students also passed out educational flyers and would talk to peers about where the coffee was sourced from.

-A large portion of the semester was spent focusing on how coffee is sourced- either through , Direct Trade, or mass plantations in different countries.
+A large portion of the semester was spent focusing on how coffee is sourced- either through Fair Trade, Direct Trade, or mass plantations in different countries.
 McHugh and Proctor both wanted their students to leave the class having a depth of knowledge about who produces coffee.

 McHugh said one of the coffee farms that emotionally affected most of the students on the trip was a socialist commune that was owned by approximately 80 people who had fought together in the Guatemalan Civil War.